ratanawang/CPSC210Project/README.md

 > Who can play Dark?

 - ~Anyone.~ Actually, probably anyone over the age of 5.
-Children may find this game a little scary.

 > What's the story behind the creation of Dark?